ssube/taleweave-ai/README.md

 master model weaves together a coherent, immersive world where every character and their actions fit seamlessly into the larger tapestry of the tale.

+In TaleWeave AI, the logic system employs a sophisticated combination of Python and YAML to construct intricate systems that add and modify attributes on the rooms, characters, and items in the world.
+Each attribute is tagged with text labels for both first-person prompts and third-person descriptions, enabling the system to directly influence the behaviors and responses of the language models.
+This architecture allows for a dynamic interaction model where the underlying logic subtly guides the actions and reactions of the AI, enriching the narrative depth and realism of the game environment.

 ## Installation

 ### Step 1: Clone the Repository